qiwi/masker/README.md

 create internal masker threads, parallelize invocation queues and sync them back together, and so on.

 ### Context
+During the processing, each pipe is fed with normalized context which consists of:
 ```ts
 export interface IMaskerPipeInput {
   value: any                // value to process